dev-nicolaos/personal-site/src/content/thoughts/the-typescript-holiday-special.md

 All this leaves just one particularly annoying error cropping up in a couple places.
 TypeScript appears to have taken issue with our use of computed property access (`object[someValue]`).
 A bit of further research on your (now annoyingly) noisy type checker reveals this is due to its burning desire to be totally sure about everything.
 You tell it to chill out with an ignore in one spot (including a comment explaining the situation to future you and everyone else) and a type assertion in another.

-Finally, you push to Git and open a draft <abbr title="pull request">PR</abbr>.
+Finally, you push to Git and open a draft PR.
 A huge sigh of relief.
 Your work is finally done.

 ## Chapter 6: The CI Error Cycle